jeffotoni/gocompilation/README.md

 -gcflags '[pattern=]arg list'
 	arguments to pass on each go tool compile invocation.

--installsuffix suffix
-	a suffix to use in the name of the package installation directory, in order to keep output separate from default builds.
-	If using the -race flag, the install suffix is automatically set to race or, if set explicitly, has _race appended to it.
-Likewise for the -msan flag.
-Using a -buildmode option that requires non-default compile flags has a similar effect.

 -ldflags '[pattern=]arg list'
 	arguments to pass on each go tool link invocation.